Cheap ways to get your 5-a-day

 7. Sweet potato

 Regular white potatoes don’t count as one of your five-a-day, but sweet potatoes do.
-They may be slightly more expensive than traditional spuds but, as a source of complex carbohydrate, they’re fantastic value for money.
+They may be slightly more expensive than traditional spuds but, as a source of complex carbohydrates, they’re fantastic value for money and inexpensive.
 And, like other orange fruit and veg, they contain beta-carotene.
-You need a whole potato to get a full portion, so use it as you would a regular potato – baked, mashed, as chips... the possibilities are endless.
+You need a whole potato to get a full portion, so use it as you would a regular potato – baked, mashed or as chips.

 Learn more about the health benefits of sweet potato.
 Plus, have a look at the best chopping boards for all your food prep needs.